District of Columbia Library Association

 The District of Columbia Library Association (DCLA) is a professional organization for District of Columbia's librarians and library workers.
-It is headquartered in Washington, DC.
-It was founded on June 15, 1894 as the Library Association of Washington City.
+It is headquartered in Washington, D.C., was founded on June 15, 1894, as the Library Association of Washington City.
 DCLA's first president was Ainsworth Spofford who was also Librarian of Congress; most of DCLA's initial monthly meetings were held in the Library of Congress.
 It changed its name to District of Columbia Library Association in March 1901 and became a chapter of the American Library Association on June 28, 1922.

 DCLA has had reciprocal member privileges for Virginia Library Association and Maryland Library Association members since 2013.